roddyyaga/ppx_rapper/README.md

 signature using as argument a module with a much simpler signature.
 (Please see the API documentation for details.)

-Note also that in many cases you don't have to even worry about calling the functor yourself.
-For your convenience, besides the main `ppx_mysql` package, you can also find in OPAM the package `ppx_mysql_identity`, which defines module `Mysql_with_identity` for using Mysql with the identity monad for IO, and which takes care of all the nitty-gritty of defining a base module and passing it to the `Make_context` functor.
+Note also that in many cases you don't even have to worry about calling the functor yourself.
+For your convenience, besides the main `ppx_mysql` package, you can also find in OPAM the package `ppx_mysql_identity`, which defines module `Mysql_with_identity` for using Mysql (via the `mysql` package) with the identity monad for IO, and which takes care of all the nitty-gritty of defining a base module and passing it to the `Make_context` functor.

 As an example, to compile the samples in this document using Mysql and the identity monad for IO, just add package `ppx_mysql_identity` to your project dependencies and